Zegger8914/PokemonSOS/readme.txt

-You can insert whatever numbers you want - numbers.
+You can insert whatever numbers you want.
 If you input any text, it just doesn't work.